Cairo Monorail: Background

 The Cairo Monorail was first conceptualized in the late 2010s to combat the rise of traffic in the Greater Cairo area, and to provide a rapid transportation option for suburban residents.
-The Monorail was also thought of as a rail link between Cairo and Egypt's New Administrative Capital.
+The Monorail was also thought of as a rail link between Cairo and Egypt's The New Capital.
 The Monorail has also been chosen to use renewable resources, to cause less pollution and to be a zero emissions form of transit.
 The monorail is also automated, meaning it does not require a driver for operations.

 Funding

 Funding for the project was secured and obtained through a mix of local and international investments.
-This included a substantial loan facilitation agreement between the National Authority for Tunnels and JP Morgan Europe Limited, as well as contributions from other financial institutions such as the European Bank for Reconstruction and Development (EBRD) and the European Investment Bank (EIB).
-The total funding amounted to approximately 4.5 billion Euros.
+This included a substantial loan facilitation agreement between the National Authority for Tunnels and JPMorgan Chase, as well as contributions from other financial institutions such as the European Bank for Reconstruction and Development and the European Investment Bank.
+The total funding amounted to approximately 4.5 billion euros.

 Design and operation

-In August 2019, the French rolling stock manufacturer, Alstom, would lead a consortium with many businesses, which includes The Arab Contractors: Osman Ahmed Osman & Co and Orascom.
-The consortium would sign a 2.7 billion Euros contract to design, construct, operate, and maintain the two monorail lines.
+In August 2019, it was announced Alstom, would lead a consortium that included Arab Contractors and Orascom.
+The consortium signed a 2.7 billion euro contract to design, construct, operate, and maintain the two monorail lines.
 Upon completion of the construction phase, the consortium will provide 30 years of operation and maintenance services for both lines.

-Opening date
+Opening

 The East Nile line was expected to first open to the public in 2023, however was delayed to October 2024, before being further delayed to mid-2025.
-The initial trial operations will run from the control center at the New Administrative Capital to the Moshir Mosque Station.
+The initial trial operations ran from the control center at the New Administrative Capital to the Moshir Mosque Station.

+The East Nile Line was inaugurated on March 20, 2026, while passenger service began on May 6, 2026.

 Routes

+The two lines connect to Cairo Metro Line 3, but are not directly connected to each other.